-- IF NOT a single non-empty 'uri' value, REJECT/RETURN 'client-error-bad-request'. - IF the value length is greater than 1023 octets, REJECT/RETURN 'client-error-request-value-too-long'. - IF the URI syntax is not valid, REJECT/RETURN 'client-error-bad-request'. - IF scheme is NOT in the Printer object's "reference-uri-schemessupported" attribute, REJECT/RETURN 'client-error-uri-schemenot-supported'. - The Printer object MAY check to see if the document exists and is accessible.
+IF NOT a single non-empty 'uri' value, REJECT/RETURN 'client-error-bad-request'.

+IF the value length is greater than 1023 octets, REJECT/RETURN 'client-error-request-value-too-long'.

+IF the URI syntax is not valid, REJECT/RETURN 'client-error-bad-request'.

+If the client-supplied URI scheme is not supported, i.e., the value is not in the Printer object's referenced-uri-scheme-supported" attribute, the Printer object MUST reject the request and return the 'client-error-uri-scheme-not-supported' status code.
+The Printer object MAY check to see if the document exists and is accessible.
 If the document is not found or is not accessible, REJECT/RETURN 'client-error-not found'.